Gavin Lux: Major leagues

 In 2021, Lux hit .242 with seven homers and 46 RBIs in 102 games.
 While he primarily played second and short he was moved into the outfield at the end of the season in order to get him more playing time.
 Lux became the full-time second baseman for the Dodgers in the 2022 season, playing in 129 games and batting .276 with six homers and 42 RBI.
 He also led the National League in triples with seven.

 Lux was expected to become the Dodgers starting shortstop for the 2023 season.
 However on February 27, during a spring training game, his knee buckled while running the bases and he was diagnosed with a torn anterior cruciate ligament in his knee, which kept him out the entire 2023 season.
 Despite missing all of the previous season, Lux signed a $1.22 million contract with the Dodgers in his first season of salary arbitration.

 A fully healthy Lux went to spring training in 2024 with the Dodgers still intending for him to play shortstop; however, his poor defense at the position in the Cactus League led to the Dodgers moving him back to second base.
 Lux played in 139 games with a .251 average, 10 homers, and 50 RBI.
 Lux hit .278 in the 2024 NLDS with one home run and three RBI but struggled in the 2024 NLCS as a result of an injury that limited him only six at-bats.
 In the 2024 World Series, Lux had only one hit in 10 at-bats, though he did walk three times as the Dodgers won the championship.

 Cincinnati Reds

 On January 6, 2025, the Dodgers traded Lux to the Cincinnati Reds in exchange for Mike Sirota and a competitive balance pick in the 2025 MLB draft.
+Lux made 140 appearances for Cincinnati during the regular season, slashing .269/.350/.374 with five home runs and 53 RBI.

+Tampa Bay Rays

+On January 16, 2026, the Reds sent Lux to the Tampa Bay Rays in a three-team trade in which the Rays sent Josh Lowe to the Los Angeles Angels and the Angels sent Brock Burke to the Reds.
+He was placed on the injured list to begin the regular season due to a right shoulder impingement.
+On May 12, it was announced that Lux had been pulled off of his rehab assignment with the Triple-A Durham Bulls due to a left shoulder injury.
+He was transferred to the 60-day injured list on May 27.